 He first began noticing signs of depression when he was 16 and developed an intense fear of school.
 Despite being a good student, Ron felt terrified and refused to go for months.

 Ron explains, “I wasn’t equipped to handle people and couldn’t understand what was wrong with me.
 I’d be ecstatic one minute and an hour later incredibly depressed.”

-Ron adds, “I’ve learned to manage my stress.
-I don’t isolate and I know I have people I can talk to when I have an issue.
+“I’ve learned to manage my stress,” says Ron.
+“I don’t let myself become isolated and I know I have people I can talk to when I have an issue.
 If I feel myself going manic, I get busy cleaning or putting a computer back together.”

-In just eight months, Ron went from cycling in and out of Crisis Units and living on the streets to full time college student with permanent housing.
-Now stable and sober, he is armed with the skills he needs to manage his illness, a support system in place if he needs it and a plan for a bright future.
+In just eight months, Ron went from cycling in and out of crisis units and living on the streets to full-time college student with permanent housing.
+Now stable and sober, he is armed with the skills he needs to manage his illness, a support system in place if he needs it, and a plan for a bright future.

-Ron shares, “I used to be terrified.
+Says Ron, “I used to be terrified.
 Now I’m not even scared.
 This has been an awesome experience for me.
 DLC has given me a huge step up in my life.
 No one else has ever tried so hard to help me.”